braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/set_up.md

 ### Step 2: Configure Braze

-When you finish setting up Braze in your IdP, your IdP will provide you with a Target URL and `x.509` certificate to input into your Braze account.
+When you finish setting up Braze in your identity provider, your identity provider will provide you with a target URL and `x.509` certificate to input into your Braze account.

 After your account manager turns on SAML SSO for your account, go to **Settings** > **Admin Settings** > **Security Settings** and toggle the SAML SSO section to **ON**.